Fallen Fruit of New Orleans- Community Fruit Tree Plantings!

 Pelican Bomb, A Studio in the Woods, and Newcomb Art Museum of Tulane University present “Fallen Fruit of New Orleans,” a citywide suite of public projects with internationally acclaimed artists Fallen Fruit (David Burns and Austin Young).
 This multi-site presentation continues Fallen Fruit’s exploration of the ways people experience public space.
-As one component, Fallen Fruit will plant 300 fruit trees throughout New Orleans in 2018—in honor of the city’s tricentennial.
+As one component, Fallen Fruit will plant 300 fruit trees throughout New Orleans in 2018-in honor of the city’s tricentennial.
 Individuals and community groups are able to adopt fruit trees, free of charge.
+They can then enjoy the fruit of the tree when it’s in season.
+They may have to conduct an annual tree service, like those in Baton Rouge, just to ensure the tree is healthy but other than that, the tree will care for itself.
 In the spirit of sharing resources, trees must be planted to overhang a public sidewalk or street so that the fruit is accessible to passersby to pick.

 On January 13, the planting initiative kicks off with a community day in the Lower 9th Ward.
 Together with neighborhood residents and volunteers from throughout the city, Fallen Fruit are planting 30 trees along the Bayou Bienvenue Wetland Triangle, inaugurating our first public fruit park in New Orleans.
 Through a partnership with the Lower 9th Ward Center for Sustainable Engagement and Development (L9CSED), the park will be maintained and available for residents year round.